 11 Awesome and Free Image Resources for Your Next Presentation

 Images make presentations better.
 Not Text.
 Not Audio.
-Not Video.
 It is the image that rules this world.

 Why?
 Because images have the power to trigger an immediate and emotional response.
 This is especially true when it comes to presentations.